eclipse/buildship/docs/stories/ToolingAPI.md

 that the tooling client had created.
 Currently, it is only possible to close all connectors, regardless of who created them.

+## Provide API for source folder includes / excludes

+### Requested Change

+For each source folder of a given Eclipse project, also provide its includes/excludes patterns.

+### Motivation

+The source folders and their include/exclude patterns should be fully in-sync between Gradle and the IDE.

 ## Add new API JavaEnvironment#getAllJvmArguments

 ### Requested Change